Tumbi Umbi

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Tumbi Umbi had a lower than average national income level according to AreaSearch data aggregated from the ATO for financial year 2023.
-The median income among taxpayers in Tumbi Umbi was $49,515 and the average income stood at $62,277.
-This compares with figures for Greater Sydney of $60,817 and $83,003 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $53,902 (median) and $67,795 (average).
-In Tumbi Umbi, household, family and personal incomes ranked modestly according to the 2021 Census figures, between the 36th and 44th percentiles.
-Income brackets indicated that the predominant cohort spanned 28.8% of locals (1,594 people) in the $1,500 - 2,999 category, aligning with the metropolitan region where this cohort likewise represented 30.9%.
+The suburb of Tumbi Umbi had a lower than average national income level according to ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers was $49,515 and the average income was $62,277, compared to Greater Sydney's figures of $60,817 and $83,003 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimates for September 2025 would be approximately $53,902 (median) and $67,795 (average).
+According to the 2021 Census, household, family, and personal incomes in Tumbi Umbi ranked modestly, between the 36th and 44th percentiles.
+Income brackets indicated that 28.8% of locals (1,594 people) fell into the $1,500 - 2,999 category, similar to the metropolitan region where this cohort represented 30.9%.
 Housing affordability pressures were severe, with only 82.7% of income remaining, ranking at the 44th percentile.
 The area's SEIFA income ranking placed it in the 6th decile.

 Frequently Asked Questions - Income